marcelofonsecab/hybrid_rw-ammi2/README.md

 ### Simulating Data and Contamination

-The package includes functions to generate synthetic GEI data and simulate various contamination scenarios presented in Section 3 of the paper.
+The package includes functions to generate synthetic GEI data and simulate various contamination scenarios presented in **Section 3** of the presented paper.
 See the examples:

 - [`ExampleSimulatingDatasets.R`](examples/ExampleSimulatingDatasets.R)
   *Demonstrates how to generate synthetic data, create replications, and apply different contamination types (shift, variance inflation, point mass).*